 Climate: Bengaluru is known for its salubrious climate where temperatures remain moderate throughout the year.
 In summer, the maximum and minimum temperatures hover between 36°C and 20°C, while in winter, the temperatures range between 27°C and 17°C. It receives adequate rainfall from the Northeast Monsoon as well as the Southwest Monsoon.

-Transportation: Highways connect Bangalore to Chennai, Hyderabad, Mumbai and other neighboring cities.
-Kempegowda Bus Terminus in Bangalore also known as the Karnataka State Road Transport Corporation (KSRTC) bus stand is located opposite the Bangalore city railway station.
-Buses from here connect Bangalore to all major cities and states in southern and western India.
-Bangalore is well connected to all major Indian cities by rail.
-The train stations in Bangalore include Bangalore City, Bangalore Cantonment, Yeshwantapur and Bangalore East.
+Transportation: Highways connect Bengaluru to Chennai, Hyderabad, Mumbai and other neighboring cities.
+Kempegowda Bus Terminus in Bengaluru also known as the Karnataka State Road Transport Corporation (KSRTC) bus stand is located opposite the Bengaluru city railway station.
+Buses from here connect Bengaluru to all major cities and states in southern and western India.
+Bengaluru is well connected to all major Indian cities by rail.
+The train stations in Bengaluru include Bengaluru City, Bengaluru Cantonment, Yeshwantapur and Bengaluru East.
 It has an international airport at Devanhalli.
 Metered auto rickshaws, taxis and buses operated by BMTC provide good connectivity within the city.

 Commmunications: Bengaluru provides the highest bandwidth in the country.
 The city's telephone system is serviced by almost all the major landline companies: BSNL, Tata Indicom, Reliance and Airtel.
 There are six mobile phone companies: GSM players include BSNL, Vodafone, Idea, Airtel; CDMA is offered by BSNL, Tata Indicom and Reliance.
 Several companies like BSNL, Tata Indicom, Bharati, Hathway, Reliance,Vodafone, Sify . and YOU Telecom offer broadband Internet access.